Quebrada de las Conchas: The Most Beautiful Drive in Salta, Argentina

 The hike takes 30 minutes each way and is completely flat, feeling more like a leisurely walk and easy for all skill levels.

-The small shop also had a few llamas tied up (I know, it isn’t ideal but they seemed healthy and cared for).
-My son loved feeding them and they seemed content as well.
+🦙La Tienda de la Yesera: Empanadas and Llamas: The small shop just before the Yesera trail (click here for Google Map pin) had a few llamas tied up (I know, it isn’t ideal but they seemed healthy, happy and cared for).
+The kids loved feeding them and we grabbed some empanadas and snacks to enjoy with the view.

 El Sapo – The Toad